-Financial liberalization not only allowed the financial system to fulfill its role in allocating resources.
-It also led to the return of banking crises and there have been many in the last three decades.
-Many have been in emerging countries but many have also been in developed countries such as those in Norway, Sweden, and Finland in the early 1990's.
-Bordo et al. (2001) find that the frequency of crises in the recent period since 1971 is not that different from what it was before 1914.
+Financial liberalisation not only allowed the financial system to fulfil its role in allocating resources.
+It also led to the return of banking crises, of which there have been many in the last three decades.
+Many have been in emerging market countries, but many have also been in developed countries such as Norway, Sweden and Finland in the early 1990s.
+Bordo et al (2001) find that the frequency of crises in the period since 1971 is not that different from what it was before 1914.

-There is a large literature on the costs of crises and their resolution (see, e.g., Bordo et al. (2001), Hoggarth et al. (2002), Boyd et al. (2005), and Honohan and Laeven (2005)).
+There is an extensive literature on the costs of crises and their resolution (see eg Bordo et al (2001), Hoggarth et al (2002), Boyd et al (2005) and Honohan and Laeven (2005)).
 Much of the debate has been concerned with how exactly to measure costs.
-A large part of the early literature focused on the fiscal costs.
-This is the amount that it costs the government to recapitalize banks, reimburse insured depositors, and possibly other creditors.
+A large part of the early literature focused on fiscal costs.
+This is the amount that it costs the government to recapitalise banks and reimburse insured depositors and possibly other creditors.
 However, these are mostly transfers rather than true costs.
 The subsequent literature has focused more on the lost output relative to a benchmark such as trend growth rate.

 There are two important aspects of the costs of crises when measured this way.
 The first is the high average cost and the second is the large variation in the amount of costs.
-Boyd et al. (2005) estimate the average discounted present value of losses in a number of different ways.
-Depending on the method used the mean loss is between 63 percent and 302 percent of real per capita GDP in the year before the crisis starts.
+Boyd et al (2005) estimate the average discounted present value of losses in a number of different ways.
+Depending on the method used, the mean loss is between 63% and 302% of real per capita GDP in the year before the crisis starts.
 The range of losses is very large.
-In Canada, France, Germany, and the U.S., which experienced mild non-systemic crises, there was not any significant slowdown in growth and costs were insignificant.
-However, at the other extreme the slowdown and discounted loss in output were extremely high.
-In Hong Kong the discounted PV of losses was 1,041 percent of real output the year before the crisis.
-The variation in costs underlies how important is the issue of whether the financial system is a shock absorber or amplifier.
+In Canada, France, Germany and the United States, which experienced mild non-systemic crises, there was no significant slowdown in growth and costs were insignificant.
+However, at the other extreme, the slowdown and discounted loss in output were extremely high.
+In Hong Kong SAR, the discounted PV of losses was 1,041% of real output the year before the crisis.
+The variation in costs underlines the importance of the issue of whether the financial system is a shock absorber or amplifier.

-It is the large average costs and the very high tail costs of crises that make policymakers so averse to crises.
-This is why in most cases they go to such great lengths to avoid them.
+It is the large average costs and the very high tail costs of crises that make policymakers so averse to them.
+This is why in most cases they go to such great lengths to avoid crises.
 However, it is not clear that this is optimal.
-There are significant costs associated with regulations to avoid crises and in many cases the expected costs of crises are not very high.
+There are significant costs associated with regulations to avoid crises, and in many cases the expected costs of crises are not very high.
 But what are these costs of regulation?
 Are crises always bad or can they sometimes be advantageous?
-Once again the key issue is what exactly is the market failure?
+Once again, the key issue is what exactly the market failure is.

-The Basel agreements illustrate the lack of agreement on the basic underlying market failure.
-An enormous amount of effort has been put into designing these rules.

-Billions of dollars have been expended by the banks in setting up systems to implement them.
+The Basel agreements illustrate the lack of consensus on the basic underlying market failure.
+An enormous amount of effort has been put into designing these rules; billions of dollars have been expended by banks in setting up systems to implement them.
 They provide an example of regulation that is empirically rather than theoretically motivated.
 Practitioners have become experts at the details of a highly complex system for which there is no widely agreed rationale based in economic theory.
 What is the optimal capital structure?
 What market failure necessitates the imposition of capital adequacy requirements?
 Why can't the market be left to determine the appropriate level of capital?
-There are not good answers to these questions in the theoretical literature.
+There are no good answers to these questions in the theoretical literature.